aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 Unlike a virtual node, which represents Envoy running with an application, a virtual gateway represents Envoy deployed by itself.

 A virtual gateway is similar to a virtual node in that it has a listener that accepts traffic for a particular port and protocol (HTTP, HTTP2, GRPC).
-Traffic recieved by the virtual gateway is directed to other services in your mesh using rules defined in gateway routes which can be added to your virtual gateway.
+Traffic received by the virtual gateway is directed to other services in your mesh using rules defined in gateway routes which can be added to your virtual gateway.

 Create a virtual gateway with the constructor: